Quantum dot thermal machines -- a guide to engineering: Introduction

-More recently, a similar experiment with SET-based heat engine has been performed, employing a single molecule as a working medium \cite{Volosheniuk2025}.
+More recently, a similar experiment with an SET-based heat engine has been performed, employing a single molecule as a working medium \cite{Volosheniuk2025}.
 It showed comparably high performance, but also a dependence of heat engine operation on the magnetic field -- the suppression of the Kondo effect and the magnetic shift of the energy levels in the molecule reduced both the efficiency of the heat engine and the maximum output power.

+These results demonstrate that for a quantum dot with a more complex internal structure than a single energy level with a two-fold spin degeneracy, this internal structure, or microscopic dynamics: additional spatial degeneracy from symmetry, energy level structure, spin interactions, etc, directly affect its performance as a thermal machine.

-These results raise a general question that, to our knowledge, has not been considered before -- \emph{how do the internal dynamics of the quantum dot in an SET thermal machine affect its performance, and can it be improved by optimising them?} Or, \emph{what properties should a quantum dot have to make the best-performing thermal machine?}
+This raises a general question which, to our knowledge, has not been considered before -- \emph{how do the internal dynamics of the quantum dot in an SET thermal machine affect its performance, and can it be improved by optimising them?} Or, \emph{what properties should a quantum dot have to make the best-performing thermal machine?}

 For practical operation of a thermal machine, high efficiency is not usually the highest priority, as it typically comes with diminishing power output.
 Other operation parameters, such as maximum power (maximum cooling power for a refrigerator), efficiency at maximum power, and noise, take precedence.
 The interplay between the three main parameters of a thermal machine: power, efficiency and constancy (the fluctuations of power output) has been extensively studied \cite{Shiraishi2016, Pietzonka2018}.
 A \emph{universal trade-off relation} between the three has been proposed \cite{Pietzonka2018}, as well as various schemes attempting to circumvent it and achieve Carnot efficiency at finite power, such as time-dependent cycling \cite{Holubec2018}, and time-reversal symmetry breaking \cite{Benenti2011}, which also suggests the possibility of improvement through modifying internal dynamics of the quantum dot.
 However, much of the existing theoretical work has been done either completely generally \cite{Shiraishi2016, Pietzonka2018}, or for a special case of a quantum dot with a non-degenerate or a two-fold degenerate transition energy level \cite{Esposito2009, Josefsson2019}.